PicnicSupermarket/error-prone-support/workshop/README.md

 `integration-test-checkstyle-10.12.4` at the bottom.
 Once done, unzip the artifact and inspect the `checkstyle-10.12.4-diff-of-diffs-changes.patch` file to see the changes.

-## Part 2: Writing Error Prone checks

-During this part of the workshop we will implement parts of multiple Error Prone `BugChecker`s.
-Each of these classes contain `XXX` comments explaining what needs to be implemented.
-However, before diving in, make sure to first navigate to a check's associated test class to drop the class-level `@Disabled` annotation.
-Upon initial execution the tests will fail; the goal is to get then to pass.

-Some utility classes that you can use:

-* `com.google.errorprone.util.ASTHelpers`: contains many common operations on the Abstract Syntax Tree.
-* `com.google.errorprone.fixes.SuggestedFixes`: contains helper methods for
-  creating `Fix`es.

-To see the impact of the newly introduced Error Prone checks [re-trigger the integration test framework](#validating-changes-with-the-integration-tests).

 [eps-github]: https://github.com/PicnicSupermarket/error-prone-support
 [eps-workshop-jfall]: https://drive.google.com/file/d/1Es1OuSUmPHSt3BjeCWfrXfoF-cJkkA1A/view